Hult Health Education

 If parents choose to opt their student(s) out of a particular lesson or out of all lessons, please let the Nurse know as soon as possible.

-Peoria Public Schools switches to 1st day compliance requirements for 2016-2017
+Peoria Public Schools 1st day compliance requirements for 2019-2020

 On January 25, 2016, the Board of Education approved an update to Board Policy 7:100, requiring health documentation compliance by the first day of school.
-Students not in compliance by the first day of school (August 17, 2016), will not be allowed to start the school year until all health documentation requirements are met.
+Students not in compliance by the first day of school, will not be allowed to start the school year until all health documentation requirements are met.

-Below please find a link to the updated school health flyer from the Peoria City / County Health Department:
+Below please find a link to the updated school immunization info from the Peoria City / County Health Department:

 Students are not allowed to posses medication during the school day, with the exception of asthma inhalers and epinephrine auto-injectors with the completed School Medication Authorization & Release form and nurse approval.
 This includes over-the-counter medications and cough drops.
 All medication must be brought to the school office with the completed School Medication Authorization & Release Form (available at the school office, your healthcare provider's office, or for download / print from Peoria Public Schools website: from "Students & Parents" tab, drop down to "Forms" link).
 For inhalers ONLY, a photocopy of the prescription label on the box substitutes for the health care provider's signature.